Cloudoki/backbone-notes/README.md

 ### ParentModel

-You will also need an parent model for the notes to associate with:
+You will need an parent model for the notes to associate with:

 ```javascript
 // Creating a model to be the notes parent